Packing Tips

 • It is often easier to pack lightweight items yourself, such as books, tablecloths, clothing, toys and small kitchen appliances.

-• Pack your own jewellery, family heirlooms, sports memorabilia, photo albums or other invaluable objects.
+• Pack your own jewelry, family heirlooms, sports memorabilia, photo albums or other invaluable objects.
 If the size allows, transfer them on your own too, either in the car or as carry-on luggage.

 • Before the movers arrive, it is necessary to clean and remove all major appliances.
 Which includes: refrigerator, dishwasher, stove, washing machine and dryer.